alan-turing-institute/p2lab-pokemon/README.md

 ### Docker:

-Alternatively, using docker: `docker build -t p2:latest .` `docker run -it p2:latest` `docker exec -it your_container_id /bin/bash`
+Alternatively, using docker: `docker build -t p2:latest docker/` `docker run -it p2:latest`

-Run docker build with `--no-cache` to rebuild with newer versions of the repos.
+The docker image is built to start a server and run `p2lab`.

 ## Components used